dshuld/startup/README.md

 API's are useful for getting external data.
 ## Simon DB
 Having a server hosted separately allows us to store and retrieve data independent from the current browser or session.
+## Simon Websocket
+Using websocket allows us to have live interaction between currently connected users.